amandavisconti/infinite-ulysses-dissertation/About the Dissertation/UMBRELLA.md

 * Official folder *as PDFs*
   * IRB Waiver
   * Written consent (email PDFs) to dissertation format from: library repository manager, dean of the graduate school, department graduate chair
-  * Nomination of Thesis or Dissertation Committe form
+  * Nomination of Thesis or Dissertation Committee form